 Web Ontology Language (OWL)

 OWL provides proven primitives to generate more RDF from your RDF.
-In other words you can create more value from your existing information assets with the help of an OWL compatible inference engine.
+In other words you can create more value from your existing information assets with the help of an OWL compatible Rule Engine.

 SPARQL query language

 SPARQL comes from SPARQL Protocol and RDF Query Language.
 Similar to the role SQL has played in the evolution of relational algebra and its implementation in relational databases, SPARQL provides a common access interface for repositories that are either native RDF databases or have established a SPARQL endpoint on a non-RDF database.